747TYPHOON/747Typh_MC_SV_client_setup/README.md

-Run install.cmd to start installing prism launcher and files to join 747TYPHOON's MC Server.
+Run installer.exe to start installing prism launcher and files to join 747TYPHOON's MC Server.
 Do not edit anything in these files!